AsisTeam/isir/.docs/README.md

 - checkPersonByNameAndBirth($lastname, $birthday): Insolvency[]
 - checkProceeding($code, $vintage): Insolvency

+##### Options param

+Every method above has optional parameter `boolean $activeOnly`.
+When set to true, only currently active insolvencies will be queried.
+Otherwise currently active and/or historical ones will be queried.

+##### ActiveOnly param

+`CheckPersonByName`, `checkPersonByNameAndBirth` and `checkCompanyByName` methods have last optional parameter `Options $opts`.
+By passing this object to those methods you can modify, how the remote API will search in its registries.
+All `Options` parameters are optional.
+The Options object passed to method will overwrite the Options object used while creating the client.

+- maxResultCount: max number of insolvencies to be returned by API for single query
+- maxResultRelevancy: set the "deepness" of the searching
+- exactNameMatch: only exact matches will be present in results
+- useDiacritics: whether to use or not diacritics for searching in registries

+#### Insolvency result object

 If some insolvency is found a single `AsisTeam\ISIR\Entity\Insolvency` object or array of `Insolvency` objects is being returned.
 When there is no record for given params (combination of names, ico, personalId, etc) the `NoRecordFoundException` exception is being thrown.

+#### Exceptions

 In case of any invalid given data, server error or other error `RequestException` or `ResponseException` (or their child exceptions) are thrown.

-Every method has last optional parameter `Options`.
-By passing this object you can modify how the remote API will search in its registries.
-All parameters are optional.
-The Options object passed to method will overwrite the Options object passed when creating the client.

 ### Usage